SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/security.md

 At the infrastructure level, access to data is controlled by virtue of being hosted in a network zone which only the Technology Operations have access to.

-To insure data availability, a replica of the SonarCloud database is maintained real time in a different availability zone.
-In addition, the database is fully backed up everyday with a 7 days retention.
+To insure data availability, the SonarCloud database is replicated in quasi real time between 2 availability zones both within the Frankfurt region.
+In addition, the database is fully backed up every day with a 7 days retention.

 At the software level, SonarCloud ensures private source code is accessible to organization members only, in addition to SonarSource Technology Operations team for support purposes only.